How to Conduct A Customer Experience Mystery Shopper

 But there’s a big opportunity in putting together a solid Customer Experience-based Mystery Shopper program.

-And no – adding the word Customer experience in front of something doesn’t make it so.
+And no – adding the phrase Customer Experience in front of something doesn’t make it so.

 If you are considering a compliance-based Mystery Shopper program ask yourself – what am I going to learn from this program that I couldn’t learn from my own Team Members?

-Assuming that you’re not conducting Mystery Shopper because you have to (such as described earlier for the finance or Public Sectors), I’d ask myself a very simple question before starting.
+Assuming that you’re not conducting Mystery Shopper because you have to (such as described earlier for the finance or public sector), I’d ask myself a very simple question before starting.

 What am I going to learn from this Mystery Shopper program that my own Team Members – both Management & Frontline – wouldn’t have already picked up on?